-Dirk Dorenbros owner of Ropes Edge, wanted to expand globally, without incurring distribution and warehouse expenses.
+Dirk Dorenbros owner of Ropes Edge and a zeal for growth, wanted to expand globally, without incurring distribution and warehouse expenses.
 After using HP MJF 3D Printing for prototyping and destructive testing, Dirk was blown away with the durability of the prototypes, which gave him the confidence to use the same process for low-volume production.

 CHALLENGE: Dirk noticed an area of his industry that needed significant improvement, so he started designing a device that could protect ropes from catastrophic damage from sharp edges.
 “I had a choice to make,” Dorenbos said.
 “I went to a local designer and the designer had GoProto as one of their current vendors.
 Once we had the functional prototypes in hand, we gathered data from some rigorous real-world destructive testing.
 After the material and the product proved themselves with above-and-beyond results, it was time to manufacture.
 I decided to work with GoProto directly.”

 SOLUTION: GoProto’s Digital Manufacturing Network (DMN) provided Ropes Edge the freedom to manufacture in American and Australia, providing economic feasibility and a broader global reach.